joken-elixir/joken/README.md

 |> verify
 ```

-There are many other options and helper functions available.
+There are other options and helper functions available.
 See the docs of the `Joken` module for a complete documentation.

 ## Plug: